intel-lab-lkp/linux/Documentation/timers/no_hz.rst

 	a.
 Use PMQOS from userspace to inform the kernel of your latency requirements (preferred).

+		This interface offers a superior and more flexible alternative to global boot parameters such as "idle=poll", as it can be adjusted at runtime with per-CPU granularity.

+		To force a specific CPU (where N is the logical CPU number) to poll on idle, one can set the latency requirement to 0 microseconds:

+			echo "n/a" > /sys/devices/system/cpu/cpuN/power/pm_qos_resume_latency_us

 	b.
 On x86 systems, use the "idle=mwait" boot parameter.

 	c.
 On x86 systems, use the "intel_idle.max_cstate=" to limit